-Excited to learn about ehr marketing?
-These days, everyone spends a good chunk of their time on the internet consuming content.
-At times, clinicians may prefer cute cat videos over EHR research, but being that they already have a seat, you might as well take advantage.
+Thrilled to learn about EHR marketing?
+Nowadays, everybody spends a good chunk of their time on the web consuming content.
+Sometimes, clinicians may prefer to watch charming cat videos instead of reading over EHR research studies, but being that they already have a seat, you may as well capitalize.

-EHR content doesn’t have to be dry and boring.
-Actually, you won’t hold anyone’s attention if isn’t fun and engaging.
+EHR content does not have to be dull.
+In fact, you will not hold anyone’s attention the content isn’t enjoyable and engaging.

 How exactly do we define fun and engaging?
-As it turns out, there’s some serious strategy at work behind the scenes.
-But we won’t leave you hanging.
+As it turns out, there’s some dominant strategy at work behind the scenes.
+Don’t worry though!
+We will not leave you hanging.

 Let’s kick your EHR marketing strategy into high gear!